Pentagon Chief Asks for Navy Secretary to Resign Over Navy SEAL Case

-Defense Secretary Mark Esper asked for Navy Secretary Richard Spencer to resign Sunday after losing confidence in him over his handling of the case of a Navy SEAL accused of war crimes in Iraq, the Pentagon said.
+Defense Secretary Mark Esper asked Navy Secretary Richard Spencer to resign Sunday, saying he was “deeply troubled” over his handling of the case of a Navy SEAL accused of war crimes in Iraq, the Pentagon said.

+Pentagon spokesman Jonathan Hoffman said Spencer submitted his resignation at Esper’s request, the Associated Press reported.

 The Navy SEAL, Chief Petty Officer Edward Gallagher, was found guilty of posing with a corpse in Iraq in 2017, but acquitted of murder charges in the stabbing death of an Islamic State captive.